Mitchell family: Storylines

 Following Archie's death, Ronnie and Roxy's mother, Glenda (Glynis Barber) is introduced, having come to reunite with her girls after leaving them as teenagers due to the breakdown of her and Archie's marriage.
 Sam returns, is promptly arrested, and is sent to prison for her part in Den's murder.
 Louise is reintroduced when Lisa abandons her on Phil's doorstep. she is abused by Ben, who is still scarred by Stella's abuse.
 He is sent to juvenile detention when he attacks Jordan Johnson (Michael-Joel David Stuart).
 The stress of these events cause Phil to become addicted to cocaine, ending his long-term relationship with Shirley Carter (Linda Henry).
 Peggy takes Louise back to live with Lisa, which ruins her relationship with Phil.
 Determined to help her son break his addiction, she locks Phil in the Queen Vic, but he escapes and sets the pub on fire.
 Phil nearly dies and Peggy is devastated when the pub burns down ("Queen Vic Fire Week").
 Realising how her controlling behaviour made Phil the way he is, Peggy leaves Walford and hands the pub over to Phil.
 He rents it out to Alfie (Shane Richie) and Kat Moon (Jessie Wallace).

-Sam returns to Walford in late 2010 and reveals that she is pregnant; she initially lies and says that the child is Ricky Butcher's (Sid Owen) to try and reconcile with him, but Ronnie exposes that the baby is the son of her now fiancé Jack Branning: Ronnie and Jack married in November 2010 and Ronnie gave birth to their son James in late December.
+Sam returns to Walford in late 2010 and reveals that she is pregnant; she initially lies and says that the child is Ricky Butcher's (Sid Owen) to try to reconcile with him, but Ronnie exposes that the baby is the son of her now fiancé Jack Branning: Ronnie and Jack married in November 2010 and Ronnie gave birth to their son James in late December.
 However, days after he was born he died of sudden infant death syndrome, and she swaps her dead child with Kat and Alfie's newborn son.
 She does not reveal her actions until April 2011; the storyline was initially intended to continue for a longer period of time, but the baby-swap storyline was brought to an early end due to a public outcry.
 Ronnie is sent to prison in June 2011.

 Phil has an affair with Glenda behind Shirley's back.
 In January 2011, he has a heart attack, and asks Shirley to marry him, but on their wedding day he calls it off.
 Glenda leaves Walford after having been rejected by Ronnie and Roxy for her actions.
 Ben (now Joshua Pascoe) is released from prison in September, and began to stalk Phil when the latter refuses to accept that he is gay, sending him threatening notes for several months.
 Billy's granddaughter Lola Pearce (Danielle Harold) is introduced as a new teenage troublemaker, and is impregnated by Ben, her distant relative, when they test his sexuality.